otosky/medium_stats/README.md

 #Note: the default behavior of the package will search your home directory for
 #this file, but you are welcome to set it to whatever directory you like and
 #pass that path as an argument to the CLI tool.

+#Note: your Medium "handle" is your Medium username without the "@" prefix,
+#e.g. "olivertosky" from https://medium.com/@olivertosky
 ```

 ***